 As you really get to know a person, you look to them to meet certain needs that you have.
 This forms reliance in the relationship.
 This is when you think that your deep needs in life can be met by this person.
 If you go too fast and get too close to soon, you won’t have an accurate picture of what it will be like with this person down the road.
 You should not marry a person and suddenly find out new things about them.

-According to Dr. Van Epp, reliance can be overcharged by sexual involvement.
+According to Dr. Van Epp, reliance can become overcharged by sexual involvement.
 Couples who are sexually active prior to marriage often say they can depend and rely on each other, but the feeling of closeness is really fed by the sexual chemistry not true knowledge about the person.

 “In real life, in long-term marriage relationships, sexual chemistry does not dominate the majority of life together,” Van Epp says.
 “Most of life is talking together, having a personality that blends well with the other person, having a good sense of humor, etc. Sex is part of it, but not a major portion of it.”